rgommezz/react-native-chatgpt/README.md

 function login(): void;
 ```

-A function to open the modal and trigger the login flow.
+A function that, when executed, opens the modal and triggers the ChatGPT auth flow.

 After completion, you will get a JWT access token.
 This access token has an expiration date of 7 days since it was issued.

-It's important to note that this library has no control over the token expiration and there is no refresh token available.
+It's important to note that this library has no control over the token expiration, and no refresh token is available.

-The simplest way to proceed is to listen to `401` or `403` server errors when sending messages and call `login` again once that happens to get a new JWT token.
+The simplest way to proceed is to listen to `401` or `403` server errors when sending messages and call `login` again once that happens to restart the authentication flow and get a new JWT token.

 #### `accessToken`